maxmax1992/DDPG-MADDPG/README.md

-# DDPG
+# DDPG / MADDPG
-DDPG and MADDPG implementation
+implementation in pytorch